David Peralta Preview, Player Props: Dodgers vs. Braves

 David Peralta At The Plate

-- Peralta is hitting .269 with 18 doubles, a triple, seven home runs and 18 walks.
+- Peralta is batting .272 with 19 doubles, a triple, seven home runs and 18 walks.

-- He has hit a home run in 6.3% of his games this season, and 2% of his chances at the plate.
+- In 6.3% of his games this year, he has hit a long ball, and 1.9% of his trips to the dish.

-- Peralta has driven in a run in 33 games this year (29.7%), including 14 games with more than one RBI (12.6%).
+- Peralta has had an RBI in 33 games this year (29.5%), including 14 multi-RBI outings (12.5%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.